cuboost/portfolio/README.md

 ## Info

-This is my portfolio: it hosts some of my projects and gives you an idea of who I am.
+This is my portfolio: it hosts some of my projects and gives you an idea of who I am as a developer.

 ## Technology